 Law 12 shall apply subject to the following (see also clauses 15 and 16 below):

 12.1 Law 12.1 - Number of innings

-All matches will consist of one innings per side, each innings being limited to a maximum of 50 overs.
-All matches shall be of one day's scheduled duration provided that participating countries in a series may agree to provide for a reserve day on which an incomplete match may be replayed or continued from the scheduled day.
+All matches will consist of one innings per side, each innings being limited to a maximum of 20 overs.
+All matches shall be of one day's scheduled duration.